forkd/tesla/README.md

 $ docker run -it --name tesla-py img-tesla-py bash
 ```

 After the last command you'll be on container's shell.
 Use vi to edit Tesla's configuration file according to Postgres setup and with the private key to access OpenBSD machine via SSH.
-Also, you may want to add some IP addresses in `exclude_ips` list in `tesla/app/queries.py` (`topccsrc()`) that'll be ignored by that SQL query.
+Also, you may want to add some IP addresses in `exclude_ips` list in `tesla/app/queries.py` (`topcc()`) that'll be ignored by that SQL query.

 ### `tesla/app/config.py`